anabrid/pyanalog/doc/installation.rst

 from everywhere (i.e. every terminal).

-For the Python environment, you can install it from the Windows store (and use pip as usual) or install an IDE such as *Spyder*.
+For the Python environment, you can install it from the Windows store (and use pip as usual) or install an IDE such as `Spyder <https://www.spyder-ide.org/>`_.
 This is particularly handy because it provides also a lean way to setup the developer machine.
 For instance, there is a menu item *Tools/Current user environment variables...* which allows you to set the system wide PATH.
 The ``HKEY_CURRENT_USER\Environment`` should, as a list, probably contain paths such